ampize/docs/content/docs/guides/datamodels.md

 }
 ```

-The relation is always built as a "key:value" expression where the key is the target type key name and the value is the declaring type key name.
+The relation is always built as a "key:value" expression where the key is the target Type key name and the value is the declaring Type key name.

 <br>